 Marco Polo is an easy game that can be played even with just two players.
 You can definitely go for more if you want.

 To play the game, you must pick a player to play as the “it.”
 That player must close his eyes or have him blindfolded and count until a certain number (your pick).
 While the “it” player counts, the others must scatter throughout the pool.
 When the “it” stops counting, they have to start tagging the other players, using only their voice to search for them.
 The “it” has to call out “Marco,” while the other players must answer “Polo.”
 When another player gets tagged, that player becomes the “it,” and then the game starts all over again.
+Get answers to your questions by checking out swimming lessons in Singapore for adults.

 2. Duck Push